Climate Change

 Our changing climate is negatively impacting the water quality of our lakes in New Hampshire in many alarming and interconnected ways.

-New Hampshire is getting warmer.
+New Hampshire is also getting warmer.
 ‘Ice-in’ on our lakes occurs later in the fall, and ‘ice-out’ happens earlier in the spring.
 Research suggests that over the past approximately 100 years, the period of ice cover on New Hampshire’s lakes has decreased by one to two weeks.

-Warmer winters in New Hampshire are resulting in more sleet and ice.
+Warmer winters in New Hampshire are also resulting in more sleet and ice.
 As a result, more road salt is being used to address safety hazards on roadways, walkways, and parking lots.
 This means more salt pollution in our waters.
 Increasing salt levels in our lakes may increase toxins released by cyanobacteria.

 Threats to Water Quality